 To produce our second fiber, Smartcel™ Sensitive, separate lyocell fibers are then embedded with medical grade zinc oxide through a patented process where zinc powder is added to the natural wood pulp before it gets spun into lyocell.
 The zinc physically becomes part of the fabric.
 This process ensures the zinc oxide stays in place even after many washings.

 All liquids and water used in these processes are recycled and reused.
-All fibers and leftover waste in this manufacturing process are fully biodegradable and 99.5% of the solvent is recycled, ensuring our products meet the highest environmental standards.
+99.5% of the solvent is recycled, ensuring our products meet the highest environmental standards.